CSC207-UofT/course-project-trackr/phase2/accessibility.md

 ### Principle 3: Simple and Intuitive to Use

 - Our app is very simple to use.
-The app just consists of apping on event boxes or using the nav bar to navigate, or filling in forms to create a new event.
+The app just consists of tapping on event boxes or using the nav bar to navigate, or filling in forms to create a new event.
 Anything that requires user action is labeled or has a symbol that denotes the purpose or both.
 - Our app uses very basic vocabulary, nothing that includes super difficult language.
 - Important text is emphasised with the bold font, or font size, or even font color.
 - Users from all different skill levels should be able to use our app with ease.